nanovazquez/reactjs-training/exercise-4/README.md

 export default SuccessMessage;
 ```

-By localizing your CSS class names (i.e. renaming them to be unique), this library guarantees a modular and reusable CSS:
+By localizing your CSS class names (i.e., renaming them to be unique), this library guarantees a modular and reusable CSS:

 * No more conflicts.
 * Explicit dependencies.